 5. Eat Right

 You cannot afford to fall ill at this time.
 You should thus take utmost care of what you eat.
-Have a healthy diet full of various essential micronutrients.
-A nutritious diet will build strong immunity and keep you energised through the day.
+Have a healthy diet full of various essential micro nutrients.
+A nutritious diet will build strong immunity and keep you energized through the day.
 Avoid oily and sugary items and also steer clear from street food.

 6. Sleep Well